-I am a Ph.D Candidate in the Cain Lab at the University of Auckland, working on avian bioacoustics and vocal ecology.
+I am a Ph.D researcher at the University of Auckland, working on avian bioacoustics and vocal ecology.

-In 2017, I received my M.Sc from the University of Windsor, in the Mennill Sound Analysis Lab, Canada.
+In 2017, I received my M.Sc from the University of Windsor, Canada.
 My Master's research focused on the vocal communication of Savannah Sparrows, Passerculus sandwichensis.
 I investigated the aggressive escalation interactions and seasonal vocal variation of Savannah Sparrows songs.
 I worked on a relatively unstudied signal, low-amplitude songs also known as soft songs, and on models of signal escalation.
 During my Master's, I was also involved in research led by Dr. Mennill that aimed to elucidate the mechanisms of social song learning in birds.

 In 2015, I received my B.Sc from the University of British Columbia where I conducted undergraduate research in the Jankowski Lab, at the University of British Columbia, using song recordings from Orange-billed Nightingale thrushes, Catharus aurantiirostris, from Costa Rica to determine whether individuals are capable of song matching.

 - 2018-2021 Ph.D.
 Candidate, University of Auckland, Auckland, New Zealand

 - 2017-2018 Acoustic Technician for the British Columbia Conservation Foundation with assignments for the Ministry of Forests, Lands & Natural Resource Operations, British Columbia, Canada